 Healing the gut is an important goal.
 So, how do we do that?

-1. If you’ve been on antibiotics (ever), learning to make and eat fermented foods, several different types, is one of the most important things you can do to rehabilitate a damaged microbiome.
-(This must be combined with a high-fiber diet, so that living probiotic organisms in your cultured foods have something to attach to and build on, in the gut.)
+If you’ve been on antibiotics (ever), learning to make and eat fermented foods, several different types, is one of the most important things you can do to rehabilitate a damaged microbiome.
+(This must be combined with a high-fiber diet, so living probiotic organisms in your cultured foods have something to attach to and build on in the gut.)

-Fermented foods are a lost art, in the industrialized world where, several generations ago, we began canning and preserving everything with various means.
+Fermented foods are a lost art in the industrialized world where several generations ago, we began canning and preserving everything through various means.

-But when native populations all over the world “preserve” foods using cultures, the human beings who eat those foods, later, get the benefit of billions of living, “probiotic” microorganisms that are protective against pathogenic bacteria that could make them ill.
+But, when native populations all over the world “preserve” foods using cultures, the human beings who eat those foods get the benefit of billions of living, “probiotic” microorganisms that are protective against pathogenic bacteria that could make them ill.

-In video form, I teach you more about rehabbing your gut with live, cultured foods, here.
+In this video, I teach you more about rehabbing your gut with live, cultured foods.

-2. Take a small-batched, live probiotic supplement, with good prebiotics (the “food” of probiotics) added.
-This is not usually sufficient, by itself, to repopulate a damaged GI tract with the “good” bacteria that keep the bad bacteria in check.
-But it can be an important part of your healing, and again, I can’t overemphasize enough that this should be combined with a high-fiber diet.
+Take a small-batched, live probiotic supplement, with good prebiotics (the “food” of probiotics) added.
+This is not usually sufficient, by itself, to repopulate a damaged GI tract with the “good” bacteria that keep the bad bacteria in check, but it can be an important part of your healing.
+And again, I can’t emphasize enough that this should be combined with a high-fiber diet.

-3. Eliminate all chemical substances, including pharmaceutical medications, that you can.
+Eliminate all chemical substances, including pharmaceutical medications, that you can.
 (Do not discontinue prescription drugs without the guidance of your doctor.)
-Doctors feeding human beings chemicals, as a remedy for illness, is new in the past 120 years.
+Doctors feeding human beings chemicals as a remedy for illness are new in the past 120 years.